LcfherShell/BadFilter.js/README.md

 ```

 🔧 **Config it your way!** Customize how strict or lenient your filter should be using `.config()`.
 Want more control?
 You got it!

 ---

+## 💡 **New Features in the Latest Update**

+We've added even more robust features to ensure that **BadFilter.js** remains your top choice for filtering offensive content:

+1. **Naughty or Offensive Emoji Filtering** 😈
+   - The latest version introduces the ability to filter out inappropriate or offensive emojis.
+Whether it's a sneaky emoji or something clearly distasteful, we’ve got it covered.

+2. **Prediction of Words Not in the Dictionary** 🔮
+   - This powerful new feature predicts and identifies words that may not exist in standard dictionaries but are assumed to be inappropriate or offensive.
+The filter smartly processes such words to ensure your app stays clean.

+3. **Improved Accuracy for Every Word** 🎯
+   - We've supercharged the accuracy for each word processed, making sure that even the slightest variation in inappropriate language gets caught.
+The ML-powered filter continues to learn and improve with every use, boosting precision.

+---